 The Audit Committee is responsible for oversight of our cybersecurity program and related exposures and risks.
 The Audit Committee periodically reports to the full Board and consults with the Risk & Finance Committee on such matters.
 The Audit Committee's review and oversight generally encompasses data breach risk and impact, cyber protection and detection controls, privacy matters, third-party risks (including risks from cybersecurity threats associated with any third-party service providers), cyber trends and events, and other topics.
 The Risk & Finance Committee is responsible for oversight of risk generally and identifying significant risks, which may include risks relating to cybersecurity and privacy, business continuity risk (including the resilience of IT operations and physical infrastructure) and cyber underwriting risk.
-The oversight responsibilities of the Audit and Risk & Finance Committees with respect to cyber security and information technology risks are each set forth in their respective charters.
-Members of management, including our Chief Information Security Officer (CISO) and Global Chief Technology Officer (CTO), regularly provide updates to these committees in person and through written reports.
+The oversight responsibilities of the Audit and Risk & Finance Committees with respect to cyber security officer (CISO) and Global Chief Technology Officer (CTO), regularly provide updates to these committees in person and through written reports.
 The Audit and Risk & Finance Committees also conduct a joint meeting on ERM matters, which includes coverage of strategic risk priorities, as well as Chubb's actions and mitigation efforts in response to such risks.